 More typically, on your first few FAM tours, you’re likely to feel awestruck and blessed with guides shuttling you around like royalty and hosting your meals at fine dining establishments.

-If you have been published prolifically and have numerous story outlets, some CVB media reps will invite you on the press trip even when you don’t have an assignment.
+If you have been published prolifically and have numerous story outlets, some CVB media reps may invite you on the press trip even when you don’t have assignments.
 Your intent to pitch stories after the trip will suffice.
-But, every CVB has different criteria and you will need to check this for each trip.
+But, every CVB has different criteria and you'll need to check this for each trip.

-I recommend you always have at least one assignment before signing up for a FAM Tour, but that’s between you and the organizers.
-But to get invited and to be taken seriously, you do need to be published to prove you’re a bona fide travel writer.
+I recommend you always have at least one assignment before accepting a press trip invitation, but that’s between you and the organizers.
+To get invited and to be taken seriously, you do need to be published to prove you’re a bona fide travel writer.

 You should also be aware that CVBs in your region generally expect you to find your way to the starting point of the tour.
 Once you arrive, they’ll take it from there.